-The Working Women’s Resource Centre is an Incorporated Society, set up in 1984 for the benefit of working women.
+The Working Women’s Resource Centre was established in 1984 for the benefit of working women.

 The aims of the Centre are: